Simple universal models capture all classical spin physics: Universal Hamiltonian Simulation -- discrete spins

-The configuration $\sigma_S$ of the physical spins uniquely determines $\sigma_{\bigcup_i b_i}$.
-Thus the sets of zero-energy configurations of the $A_{i,j}$ are independent given $\sigma_S$.
-Since the sets $A_{i,j}$ are also completely disjoint, the total degeneracy of the zero-energy configurations with $\sigma_S=x$ is given by the product of all the individual degeneracies:
+The configuration $\sigma_P$ of the physical spins uniquely determines $\sigma_{b_\ell}$ for all $\ell$ in any zero-energy configuration.
+Thus the zero-energy configurations of the $A_{\ell,\ell'}$ spins can be chosen independently of one another.
+Since the sets $A_{\ell,\ell'}$ are also completely disjoint, the total degeneracy of the zero-energy configurations with $\sigma_P=x$ is given by the product of all the individual degeneracies:

-which is independent of the configuration $\sigma_S=x$ of the physical spins, as claimed. $H_1$ will be multiplied by $\Delta$, so all non-zero energy configurations of $H_1$ have energy $\geq\Delta$, and their degeneracies do not concern us.
+which is independent of the configuration $\sigma_P=x$ of the physical spins, as claimed. $H_1$ will be multiplied by $\Delta$, so all non-zero energy configurations of $H_1$ have energy $\geq\Delta$, and their degeneracies do not concern us.

 \paragraph{Steps~2' and~3'} We leave the Hamiltonians $H_2$ and $H_3$ from \cref{eq:H2,eq:H3} unchanged.
-Note that all the terms $H_2^i$ from \cref{eq:H2} are the same Hamiltonian, just acting on different subsets of spins $b_i\cup B_i$ (which implies that all $\kappa_i$ in fact take the same value $\kappa$).
-Similarly for the terms $H_3^i$ from \cref{eq:H3}, acting on subsets $b_i\cup C_i$.
-Furthermore, for given $i$ and $j$, the terms $H_1^{i+n,j+n} = H_1^{i-j}$ constructed above are the same Hamiltonian for all $n$, just acting on different subsets of spins $S_j\cup b_i\cup A_{i,j}$.
-Let $\pi_n$ be a cyclic permutation with shift $n$ of the $2^k$ blocks $S_i\cup b_i\cup A_i\cup B_i\cup C_i$.
-Applying $\pi_n$ to the overall Hamiltonian
+Note that all the terms $H_2^\ell$ from \cref{eq:H2} are the same Hamiltonian, just acting on different subsets of spins $b_\ell\cup B_\ell$ (which implies that all $\kappa_\ell$ in fact take the same value $\kappa$).
+Similarly for the terms $H_3^\ell$ from \cref{eq:H3}, acting on subsets $b_\ell\cup C_\ell$.
+Furthermore, for given $\ell$ and $\ell'$, the terms $H_1^{\ell+N,\ell'+N} = H_1^{\ell,\ell'}$ constructed above are the same Hamiltonian for all $N$, just acting on different subsets of spins $P_{\ell'}\cup b_{\ell}\cup A_{{\ell},{\ell'}}$.
+Let $\pi_N$ be a cyclic permutation with shift $N$ of the $2^k$ blocks $P_{\ell}\cup b_{\ell}\cup A_{\ell}\cup B_{\ell}\cup C_{\ell}$.
+Applying $\pi_N$ to the overall Hamiltonian

 transforms it into